Brizgee/BrizDev/README.md

-This is a project for developing a WhoAmI Game in Python"# BrizDev" "# BrizDev"
+This is a project for developing a WhoAmI Game in Python...